Screen Time, Sleep and Healthy Digital Habits

 Choosing content wisely

-Protecting your mental space
+Protecting mental wellbeing

-It does not mean quitting social media.
+It does not mean quitting technology.

 It means being in control instead of feeling controlled.

-A Simple Night Routine That Protects Sleep
+A Simple Night Routine For Better Sleep

-Stop scrolling one hour before bed
+Stop scrolling around an hour before bed

-Dim the lights
+Dim lights

-Avoid arguments or heavy conversations
+Avoid stressful conversations

-Put your phone away
+Put devices away

-Read or listen to calm music
+Read or listen to calming music

-Sleep in a dark, cool room
+Sleep in a cool, dark room

 Final Message